jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

                index 10 sid fc00:0:2222::
                index 20 sid fc00:0:3333::
                index 30 sid fc00:0:4444::

+          policy bulk-transfer
+           srv6
+            locator MyLocator binding-sid dynamic behavior ub6-insert-reduced
+           !
+           color 40 end-point ipv6 fc00:0:7777::1
+           candidate-paths
+            preference 100
+             explicit segment-list xrd2347
       ```
 > [!NOTE]
-> The configuration in step #3 was already configured in Lab 3 and is for informational purposes only.
+> This configuration was applied in Lab 3 and is shown here for informational purposes only.

 ### Use Case 3: Data Sovereignty Path
-In this use case we want to idenitfy a path originating from the 10.101.1.0/24 (Amsterdam) destined to 20.0.0.0/24 (Rome) that avoids passing through France.
-We will utilize Arango's shortest path query capabilities for shortest hop count and filter out results that pass through **xrd06** based in Paris, France.
+In this use case we want to idenitfy a path originating from the *10.101.1.0/24* (Amsterdam) destined to *20.0.0.0/24* (Rome) that avoids passing through France (perhaps there's a toll on the link).
+We will utilize Arango's shortest path query capability and filter out results that pass through **xrd06** based in Paris, France.
 See image below which shows the shortest latency path we expect to be returned by our query.

 > [!NOTE]
 > This query is being performed in the global routing table.

 <img src="/topo_drawings/geo-path.png" width="900">

-   1. Return to the ArangoDB browser UI and run a shortest path query from 10.101.1.0/24 to 20.0.0.0/24 , and have it return SRv6 SID data.
+   1. Return to the ArangoDB browser UI and run a shortest path query from *10.101.1.0/24* to *20.0.0.0/24* , and have it return SRv6 SID data.
       ```
       for p in outbound k_shortest_paths  'unicast_prefix_v4/10.101.1.0_24_10.0.0.1'
           TO 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' ipv4_topology